sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - query-tips.md

   - "name of recipient"
   - "document date"

-- You can narrow down your search and improve accuracy by adding location information:
+- You can narrow down your search and disambiguate between multiple possible answers by adding location information:

     ​       **Location relative to page number and position on page**

-  - "address in the top left of the first page of the document"
+  - "address in the **top left of the first page** of the document"

-  - "What is the medical paid value on the last claim of the second page?"
+  - "What is the medical paid value on the **last claim of the second page**?"

-  - "consumer electronics device with highest sales mentioned near end of document"
+  - "consumer electronics device with highest sales mentioned **near end of document**"

     **Location relative to content in document**

-  - "total amount in the expense table"
+  - "total amount **in the expense table**"

   - "phone number after section 2"